Aladin147/BLKWDS_Manager/project_status.md

 **Added:**

-- Added new navigation methods to NavigationService for member and project screens
+- Added new navigation methods to NavigationService for member, project, gear, and booking screens
 - Added missing routes to AppRoutes class
 - Implemented consistent transition animations for different types of navigation